microsoft/fluentui/rfcs/convergence/contract-for-trigger-pattern.md

 >;
 ```

-### Should trigger interfaces be hoisted out of component packages ?
+### Should trigger interfaces be hoisted out of component packages?

 ```tsx
 import { TooltipTriggerProps } from '@fluentui/react-tooltip';